ZachBray/simple-binary-encoding-wiki/SBE-Tool-Maven.md

 1. build i.e. mvn clean install

-To build using the SBE Tool with Maven include the following in your POM dependencies:
+Add the following to your POM dependencies:

 	<dependencies>
 		<dependency>